hal-8999-alpha/Better-Artifacts/README.md

    - A summary of each script
    - A list of imports for each script
    - A list of function names for each script
+   - A summary of what each function does
    - A list of functions that each function calls

 Now when you ask a question, Claude 3.5 Sonnet will be given: